 Also, if you are anything like me you have a million old magazines that you have just sitting around collecting dust.
 You’d like to try a recycled craft with the mags perhaps, but you aren’t sure what to do.

 Thanks to this Mod Podge tutorial, we can solve both of our decorating problems with a fun magazine collage.
 This canvas idea is part of our easy crafts for adults collection as well as our crafts for teens, if that tells you anything.
 It’s going to be easy to put together!

 Before we dive in, let’s answer a few commonly questions you might have about this project.
 If you’d like to skip this FAQ and get to the how-to, scroll down past this section.
 Otherwise, this is what people want to know.

 Will the magazine ink bleed?

 If you’re using a regular magazine like Cosmopolitan or People or Better Homes & Gardens, there shouldn’t be any bleeding.
-There’s a coating on the magazine pages.
+There’s typically a coating on magazine pages.
 Actually, just so you know – newspaper works fine too.
 And book pages!

 Will the magazine pages wrinkle?

 The larger the cut pieces are, the more susceptible they are to wrinkles.
 It’s really easy to do a Mod Podge collage with smaller pieces like you’ll see in this project.
 Don’t be afraid to use enough Mod Podge.
 It will dry clear and you can wipe the excess away.